Field theoretic atomistics: Learning thermodynamic and variational surrogate to density functional theory: Methods

 \subsection{Equivariant machine learning architecture}

 We recall that our model is expressed as a separable form (cf. Eq.~\ref{eq:separableForm}), where one branch of the model is $\DTE_{I,A}[\Delta\bx_I, \Delta \by_I]$ and the other branch is $\DTE_{I,B}[ \Delta\bx_I, \Delta \by_I, \bx_I, \by_I]$.
 Below we discuss our learning architecture to model both the branches while ensuring the well-separated limit is satisfied for the product of the branches $\DTE_I$, an exact condition (cf. Sec.~\ref{sec:results}).
 Broadly, for our learning architecture, we choose a combination of atomic cluster expansion (ACE)~\cite{Drautz2019} and deep neural networks (NN) as depicted in Fig.~\ref{fig:schematicFTA}.
 In the first step, we employ the ACE expansion to learn rotationally invariant features from our descriptors ($\Delta\bx_I, \Delta \by_I, \bx_I, \by_I$).
 The descriptors are obtained by sampling the input fields ($\vaux$,$\bsmear$) using atom centered probe functions that are represented as separable products of radial functions and real spherical harmonics (cf. Eq.~\ref{eq:descriptors}).
-As a result, our descriptors transform equivariantly with respect to the input fields.
-The ACE expansion for a rotational invariant scalar $P$ at an atomic site $I$ as a function of equivariant descriptors, generically denoted by $\boldsymbol{D}_I$, is defined as the following polynomial expansion~\cite{Drautz2019}
+As a result, our descriptors at each atomic site $I$, generically denoted by $\boldsymbol{D}_I$, transform equivariantly with respect to the input fields.
+The ACE expansion for a rotational invariant scalar $P$ at an atomic site $I$ as a function of $\boldsymbol{D}_I$ is defined as the following polynomial expansion~\cite{Drautz2019}

 where the expansion is truncated at the $K^{\text{th}}$ correlation order, $c_{nl}^{(v)}$ are learnable parameters, and $B_{Inl}^{(v)}$ is the hierarchial many-body ACE basis.
 The $B_{Inl}^{(v)}$ tensors in the ACE expansion are constructed from $v^{\text{th}}$ order rotationally invariant products of the $D_{Inlm}$ tensor, using properties of product of spherical harmonic tensors.
 Thus, the ACE expansion is able to learn higher-order features from $D_{Inlm}$.